Financial-Times/x-dash/packages/x-node-jsx/readme.md

 The options will be passed to the Sucrase parser.
 To see more options take a look at the [Sucrase documentation].

-When installed `.jsx` files can be included and will be transformed on-the-fly:
+After the hook has been installed `.jsx` files can be included and will be transformed on-the-fly:

 ```js
 // Install the hook